NFTCulture/nftc-contracts/docs/dependencies.md

 **Version:** 2.1.0 | **Updated:** 2025-10-30

-Use these exact versions in your `package.json` to align with nftc-contracts.
+Use these exact versions in your `package.json` to align with nftc-contracts when building similar Hardhat projects.
+Most downstream projects only need a subset of these dependencies.

 ## Required Dependencies